untoldengine/UntoldEngine/docs/Architecture/tilebasedstreaming.md

 **Interior zone gating** — the manifest's `interior_zone` is the union AABB of all `ExteriorShell` tiles.
 On each streaming tick, the engine checks whether the camera is inside this volume.
 Tiles with `"interior": true` are only dispatched for loading while the camera is inside.
 This prevents the engine from loading room-level geometry when the player is outside the building, regardless of distance.

+**Floor proximity gating** — for v4 `quadtree_floor` manifests, interior tiles that carry `floor_id` are also checked against `GeometryStreamingSystem.shared.floorProximityGateY` (default 5 m).
+The gate compares the camera's Y position to the tile's manifest center Y and suppresses new load dispatches for vertically distant floors.
+It does not unload already parsed tiles; normal `unloadRadius`, grace, and dwell rules still control teardown.

 > The quadtree partitioning is a content-pipeline and manifest-level concept.
 At runtime the engine uses an **octree** for spatial range queries (finding tile stubs near the camera).
 The manifest's `quadtree_node_id` is used for debug logging only and has no effect on streaming logic.

 ---